Studio Immersive FAQ

 What will a typical day look like during the Immersive?

-Morning Spiritual Practice + Intention Setting: Beginning the day through heart-opening sessions drawing on a range of creative and spiritual modalities including movement, song, traditional prayer, writing, and visual art.
+Spiritual Practice: We begin the day with heart-opening sessions drawing on a range of creative and spiritual modalities including movement, song, traditional prayer, writing, and visual art.

-Beit Midrash (House of Study): Learning traditional and contemporary sources on the theme of Sh’ma (Hear!) through paired study, group discussion and personal reflection.
+Beit Midrash (House of Study): Dive into traditional and contemporary sources on the theme through paired study, group discussion and personal reflection.

 Lunch: Enjoy a delicious vegetarian meal provided.

-Creative Process: Moving from study to studio we will process and play with the themes and essential questions that arise from our study through art making leverage our unique methodology, The Jewish Studio Process.
-Creative arts modalities will include painting, drawing, collage, movement, writing, ephemeral art in nature, and others.
+Creative Process: Move from study to studio as we process and play with the themes and essential questions that arise from our study through art-making, leveraging our unique methodology, The Jewish Studio Process.
+Creative arts modalities may include painting, drawing, collage, movement, writing, ephemeral art in nature, and others.

 What makes the Immersive so great?

 Inclusive Community: Intergenerational, pluralistic, co-created, warm, open to all.

-Vibrant Space: Studio AM - our sacred, colorful, light- and art-filled studio in Berkeley, CA.
+Vibrant Space: The Studio- our sacred, colorful, light- and art-filled studio in Berkeley, CA.

-Groundbreaking Methodology: The Jewish Studio Process - a new spiritual technology and experiential approach that blends hevrutah (paired) learning, creative process and spiritual engagement.
+Groundbreaking Methodology: The Jewish Studio Process - a groundbreaking spiritual technology and experiential approach that blends chevrutah (paired) learning, creative process and spiritual engagement.

 Bay Area Abundance: Access to the wealth of performances, galleries, exhibits, artists, and more that the Bay Area has to offer.

-Dynamic Facilitation: with talented scholars, rabbis, prayer leaders, and creative facilitators from around the Bay Area and beyond including the JSP team (Rabbi Adina Allen, Jeff Kasowitz, Maya Abramson) and amazing visiting faculty, including Rachel Brodie (Jewish scholar and educator), Aaron Henne (Artistic Director of theatre dybbuk) and Dr. Pat Allen (artist, art therapist and author of "Art is a Way of Knowing").
+Dynamic Facilitation: Learn with talented scholars, rabbis, prayer leaders, and creative facilitators from the Bay Area and beyond including the JSP team (Rabbi Adina Allen, Jeff Kasowitz, Maya Abramson and Aliza Shapiro) and amazing visiting faculty including JSP Senior Advisor, Dr. Pat Allen (artist, art therapist and author of "Art is a Way of Knowing").

 What kind of Jewish experience or background do I need to qualify for the Immersive?

 We welcome participants from a range of backgrounds and expressions who have an interest in exploring Judaism in a pluralistic environment, including those who are beginning to explore Judaism as well as those who have deep experience with text and tradition.
 You do not need to be Jewish to participate.

 Where will participants stay during the immersive?